croqaz/img-db/docs/readme.md

 - `v_hashes='dhash'` : different [visual hashes](hashes.md) you can add in the DB.
 Useful for comparing against duplicates
 - `metadata=''`   : extra metadata that you can extract from an image.
 Options: aperture, shutter-speed, focal-length, iso, rating, label, keywords, headline, caption
 - `filter=''`     : check [filter.md doc](filter.md)
 - `exts=''`       : only import images that match specified extensions.
-Eg: 'JPG, JPEG, PNG'
+Eg: 'JPG, JPEG, WebP, PNG'
 - `limit=0`       : stop after importing X limit images
 - `thumb_sz=64`   : the thumbnail size included in the DB.
 This is useful when generating the galleries
 - `thumb_qual=70` : the image quality of the thumb in DB.
 The bigger, the more space it will take